Peer Health Education

 Both undergraduate and graduate students are welcome to apply to the Capital Peers program.
 Students must also meet the following criteria to apply or be a part of the Capital Peers program.

-The student must be in good academic standing with the university:
+All candidates must be in good academic standing with the university:

 • Not on academic probation